Inside the Star

 The antimatter presence complied with unnerving readiness.

-A string of information flooded ZiggyBoot's awareness—not numbers written on paper, but a vector defined against cosmic background, a direction relative to the universe's own drift, an address that used gravity wells as punctuation.
+A string of information flooded Ziggaboot's awareness—not numbers written on paper, but a vector defined against cosmic background, a direction relative to the universe's own drift, an address that used gravity wells as punctuation.

 He tasted it.
 He memorized it.